sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

 There are also some 2x4 and 4x2 sub-rectangle positions which work, but not all of them.
 With more memories you can get more rectangle options.

 Generally you can address any rectangle at its natural alignment on both axes, plus one additional axis of freedom on top of that.
+Natural alignment is where the horizontal offset is divisible by the rectangle's width, and/or vertical offset is divisible by the height, etc..

-In the case of 8x1 and 1x8 that means anywhere at all.
+In the case of 8x1 and 1x8, having that one extra degree of freedom means an position at all.
 But if you have a 2x4 or 4x2 you can slide arbitrarily on the vertical or horizontal axis away from natural alignment, but not always both.
 Sometimes you get conflicts in the corners.

 Are there better solutions?